 For full-term courses: The student will receive a full refund up to the end of the second week of classes.
-There will be no refunds after that unless the student must drop a class because it is canceled or rescheduled by the college.
-After the second week of classes, the student may drop a course and use the
+There will be no refunds after that unless the student must drop a class because

 For short-term courses: The student will receive a full refund up to the end of a period of time equal to 10 percent of total class time.
 There will be no refunds after that, unless the student has to drop a class because it is canceled or rescheduled by the college.